 - Never leave children alone in a car.
 The air inside can heat up quickly and a child can die.
 And children can play with the gears or brakes and make the car move.
 See Safercar.gov for more information.

 The safest home is one without a gun.
 If you do have a gun, lock the unloaded gun in one place and the ammunition somewhere else.
 Use a safety lock on the gun.
 Teach your child never to play with guns.
-Ask if there are guns in places where your child spends time.
+Ask if there are guns at the homes your child visits.

 Drowning is a major cause of death and injury in young children.
 This is especially true in places like Arizona, where there are a lot of swimming pools.
 Never leave your child alone near water.
 Make sure pools are fenced on all sides and the gates are locked.
 Keep buckets empty and upside down.
 For information about water safety, contact the Drowning Prevention Coalition of Arizona.